 The preliminary results of physical and chemical soil properties and soil moisture, soil microbial biodiversity; rainfall simulations and meteorological conditions, are shown to analyse the effects of adaptive vineyard establishment and agronomic practices.
-However, we still cannot draw outstanding conclusions, lacking some results planned for the last monitoring campaign in 2023.
+However, to draw strong conclusions, data should be thoroughly analysed considering all the variabilities that exists within the plots including the different viticultural managements applied in each plot and treatment.